mhvwerts/MANBAMM-data-management/README.md

 The `OUTPATH` can either specify the pathname of a file to be created (or to be overwritten) or point to a specific directory, in which then an approriately named result file is created.
 The latter is recommended (*i.e.* `superhash` will generate the name).

-Pathnames is the file are always stored in POSIX format, even on Windows systems (**TO BE TESTED**).
+The result files are always encoded in UTF-8 (what else?), and pathnames in the file are always stored in POSIX format, even on Windows systems, in order to ensure cross-platform operation.

 The file modification times stored in the files, like any other timestamp, are encoded in the ISO format, via `datetime.datetime.isoformat()` method, so that only very little precision is lost (microsecond precision) and the information can be read back into Python using `datetime.datetime.fromisoformat()`.